raviminamanur/raviminamanur/README.md

-- 👋 Hi, I’m @raviminamanur
+- 👋 Hi, I’m @RavithejaMinamanur
-- 👀 I’m interested in ...
+- 👀 I’m interested in Python, React.js
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Azure Data Engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python, React.js and Azure
-- 📫 How to reach me ...
+- 📫 How to reach me raviminamanur@gmail.com

 <!---
 raviminamanur/raviminamanur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.